polynote/polynote/docs-site/docs/docs/tour.md

 ### The Polynote UI

-Here, we'll go overthe various parts of the UI briefly, and then drill down on each later in the tour.
+Here, we'll go over the various parts of the UI briefly, and then drill down on each later in the tour.

 ![The Polynote UI with sections labelled](images/polynote-ui-labelled.png)